GennadyGS/CubeSharp/CubeSharp.md

     seedValue: 0);
 ```

-Method `AggregationDefinition.Create<TSource, T>(...)` is generic with following type arguments:
+The method `AggregationDefinition.Create<TSource, T>(...)` is generic with the following type arguments:
-- `TSource` - the type of source source collection's item;
+- `TSource`: The type of the source collection's item.
-- `T` - the type of aggregation result, that is basically type of cube cell; in our example it is type of `order.Quantity`, which is inferred as integer.
+- `T`: The type of the aggregation result, i.e., the type of the cube cell.

-Method `AggregationDefinition.Create(...)` has the following parameters:
+Parameters:
-- `valueSelector` - lambda function (more precisely expression), specifying basically what field of source collection will be used for aggregation, in our example `order => order.Quantity`; in cause your collection directly contains values of interest, specify just `x => x`; expression can also include multiple fields, e.g. `order => order.Quantity * order.Amount`;
+- `valueSelector`: A lambda (or expression) specifying which field of the source collection to aggregate (e.g., `order => order.Quantity`).
+If your collection directly contains the values, use `x => x`.
+The expression can also combine multiple fields.
-- `aggregationFunction` - lambda function with signature `Func<T, T, T>`, specifying how data should be aggregated, e.g. sum, min, max, etc, for our case it is `(a, b) => a + b`;
+- `aggregationFunction`: A lambda with signature `Func<T, T, T>`, specifying how to aggregate data (e.g., sum, min, max).
-- `seedValue` - specifies seed value for aggregation, it also will define value for cells, which does not have matching data.
+- `seedValue`: The seed value for aggregation, which also defines the value for cells with no matching data.

-Last two arguments corresponds to similar arguments of [LINQ Aggregate method](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate?view=netcore-3.1).
+The last two arguments correspond to those of the [LINQ Aggregate method](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate?view=netcore-3.1).

 ```csharp
 // Take sum